Elizabeth Shaw (confectionery company): Famous Names Ltd to Elizabeth Shaw Ltd

-In March 2006 Elizabeth Shaw was purchased by Nói Síríus, the largest confectionery manufacturer in Iceland.
-It was subsequently purchased by a Norwegian company, Imagine Capital.
+In March 2006 Elizabeth Shaw's chocolate business was purchased by Nói Síríus, the largest confectionery manufacturer in Iceland.
+In 2006, faced with the high costs associated with the 330,000 sq feet building, the company relocated its manufacturing to factories in the UK and in mainland Europe, and closed the then 105-year-old factory.
+The business was subsequently purchased by a Norwegian company, Imagine Capital in 2009.
 In 2016, Colian Holding, Poland's largest confectionery manufacturer, acquired Elizabeth Shaw from Imagine Capital.